muppet9010/Factorio-Wills-Spaceship-Repair/README.md

 All high tech personal equipment must be brought through the market which is at spawn area.

 Many graphics and recipes copied/inspired from Space Extension Mod (SpaceX) under its MIT licence.
+Assembling machine graphical mask from Bobs Assembling Machines with permission.